skepticaldude/devops-learning/cloud-labs/google-cloud/Google Cloud Fundamentals: Core Infrastructure/Storage in the Cloud/comparing_storage_options.md

 This storage service provides terabytes of capacity with a maximum unit size of 1 megabyte per entity.

+>FIRESTORE
+>
-Firestore is best for storing, syncing, and querying data for mobile and web apps.
+> Firestore is best for storing, syncing, and querying data for mobile and web apps.
+>

+> BIG TABLE
+>
-Finally, consider using Bigtable if you need to store a large number of structured objects.
+> Finally, consider using Bigtable if you need to store a large number of structured objects.

 Bigtable doesn’t support SQL queries, nor does it support multi-row transactions.